 Hometown: Peabody, MA

 Undergraduate Degree & Institution: B.S.W; Salem State College

 Graduate Degree & Institution: M.Ed. in Higher Education in Student Affairs; Salem State College

 Meghan joined the Academic Services team in September 2009 as a graduate intern specializing in academic support services.
 She worked very closely with the Peer Tutoring program, the Strategies for Academic Success seminar, and did one-on-one advising with students.
-She accepted a position as a full-time advisor in September 2010.
+In September 2010 she accepted a position as a full-time advisor, and was promoted to Senior Academic Advisor in February 2014.
 Meghan enjoys working with each student to find a unique balance and combination of challenge, support, and motivation they need in order to succeed, develop, and flourish throughout their college career.

 Outside of work Meghan enjoys reading, swimming, live music, watching movies, dancing, singing, and spending time with her family and friends.